 Watch the Video Tutorial

 Photoshop layers are like sheets of stacked acetate.
 You can see through transparent areas of a layer to the layers below.
-You move a layer to position the content on the layer, like sliding a sheet of acetate in a stack.
+You move a layer in the Layers panel stacking order to position the content on the layer, like sliding a sheet of acetate in a stack.
 You can also change the opacity of a layer to make content partially transparent.

 The Layers panel is dense with buttons, sliders and other controls.
 We’ll explore these in class.
 Layers can be locked in five different ways, like locking transparency, locking position and more.